TRANSPARENT AND ETHICAL GOVERNMENT

 (iv) Records gathered during the course of the presentence investigation;

-(c) Records of the commission of pardons and parole shall be exempt from public disclosure pursuant to section 20-213A, Idaho Code, and section 20-223, Idaho Code.
+(c) Records of the Idaho commission of pardons and parole shall be exempt from public disclosure pursuant to section 20-1003, Idaho Code, and section 20-1005, Idaho Code.
 Records exempt from disclosure shall also include those containing the names, addresses and written statements of victims.

 (9) Records containing information obtained by the manager of the Idaho state insurance fund pursuant to chapter 9, title 72, Idaho Code, from or on behalf of employers or employees contained in underwriting and claims for benefits files.